qgm/Lemmings/README.md

 An attempt to re-create the Lemmings game ( Unfiinished )

-Developed wirh Java and Eclipse and using a .txt file to represent the map.
+Developed wirh Java and Eclipse and using a .lemmings file to represent the map.